haldayne/boost/README.md

 # *Make the common stuff easy (and legible).*

-Most PHP programming consists of data-pushing between a database and a browser, which means a lot of string and array processing.
-Splitting strings, walking arrays, etc.  Sadly, PHP is horribly verbose when it comes this common stuff, at least when compared to JS, python, etc.  This library addresses this sadness with:
+Most PHP programming consists of data-pushing between a database and a browser, which means a lot of string & array processing.
+Think about splitting strings, walking arrays, and so on.
+Sadly, when it comes this common stuff, PHP is horribly verbose compared to JS, python, etc.  This library addresses this sadness with:

-* callable driven, OO fluent interfaces to array processing
 * toolbox approach to string manipulation
+* OO-fluent interfaces centered around callables for array processing

-# Let's get started:
+# Let's get started

 You need at least PHP 5.5.0.
 No other extensions are required.

 Install via composer: `php composer.phar require haldayne/boost *`

-# Using:
+# Using Boost

 ## Array processing with `Map`